SoftUni-Internal/interactive-content/EN/03-Polymorphism/04-Homework.md

     - **Refuel Truck** \{**liters**\}
     - **Refuel Bus** \{**liters**\}
 ## Output
-- After each **Drive command** print whether the Car/Truck/Bus was able to travel the given distance in the following format if it is successful:
+- After each **Drive command** print whether the Car/Truck/Bus was able to travel the given distance in the following format:
+- If successful:

 "**Car/Truck/Bus travelled** \{**distance**\} **km**"

-- Or if it is not:
+- If not:

 "**Car/Truck/Bus needs refueling**"

-- If given fuel is **smaller than or equal to 0**, print "**Fuel must be a positive number**"
+- If an attempt to specify a fuel number **less than or equal to 0** is made, print out "**Fuel must be a positive number**"
-- If given fuel cannot fit in car or bus tank, print "**Cannot fit fuel in tank**"
+- If the refill amount exceeds a vehicle's fuel capacity, print "**Cannot fit fuel in tank**"

-- Finally, print the **remaining fuel** for car, truck, and bus rounded to **2 digits after the decimal separator** as follows:
+- Finally, print the **remaining fuel** for the car, the truck, and the bus rounded to **the second decimal place** as follows:

 "**Car:** \{**liters**\}